Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/integration-portal.md

 3. **Amplitude Engineering team reviews integration**: During the review process, the Amplitude team validates the integration which could take up to 2 weeks.
 During this process, Amplitude may reach out to you if the team has questions.
 4. **Integration goes live in Amplitude**: After Amplitude approves the integration, it's automatically deployed and enabled for your organization.
 You can then see a tile within the Amplitude app on the source or destination page depending on the integration type.
 5. **Get listed on Integrations Catalog**: Amplitude includes your logo on the [Integration Catalog](https://amplitude.com/integrations) page to improve discoverability and promote your Integration.
 Just make sure you complete this [survey](https://docs.google.com/forms/d/e/1FAIpQLSc-fQrCQsV48V46QroyjEonKkn02PXmwhsVEKguES9M-la7CQ/viewform).
 6. **Co-Marketing Opportunities**: Click on this [Amplitude Technology Partner Overview doc](https://info.amplitude.com/rs/138-CDN-550/images/Amplitude_Tech_Partner_Overview.pdf) to learn more about the benefits and requirements associated with each partnership tier (Integration, Advanced & Premier).
-Each level provides benefits designed to help your company evolve toward digital optimization.
+Each level provides benefits designed to help your company evolve towards digital optimization.

 ## Give feedback